Policy & Guidelines:

 consumption of illegal drugs or alcohol while on the property,

 being under the influence of illegal drugs or alcohol while on YMCA property,

 The Ithaca YMCA is proud to be a tobacco free zone.

 Thank you for including us as part of your healthy lifestyle.
 Your experience and satisfaction are important to us.
 We invite you to speak to our staff or complete a feedback form to express satisfaction, concerns, or questions.
 Feedback forms are available at the Welcome Center or the feedback form board near the front entrance.

 Please report all incidents, injuries and emergencies to the Ithaca Y Welcome Center.
 An Automatic External Defibrillator (AED) is located at the Welcome Center.
 An incident report must be completed and signed whenever Y staff assist in an injury.

 If it is necessary to close the Y due to inclement weather, information will be posted on our website, Facebook page, and local radio stations.

 YMCA memberships are non-transferable and non-refundable.
 Those with plans to leave the area should inquire about the perpetual draft membership option.
 Members selecting the perpetual draft option may terminate the membership with a written request by the 15th of the previous month.
 The bank draft also allows members to temporarily “suspend” the membership for a period of time.
-The draft does have to draft from the account a minimum of twice before it can be cancelled or “suspended.”
+The draft does have to draft from the account a minimum of once before it can be cancelled or “suspended.”

 Membership Key Tags: